ABC News (Australia): ABC News channel

-The news bulletins such as ABC News Mornings, ABC News Afternoons, The World, and Weekend Breakfast are aired on ABC News along with its own 30- and 15-minute hourly bulletins.
+The news bulletins such as News Breakfast, ABC News Mornings, ABC News at Noon, ABC News Day, ABC News Afternoons, The World, ABC Late News and Weekend Breakfast are aired on ABC News along with its own 30- and 15-minute hourly bulletins.

 National bulletins and programs

 National news updates are presented on ABC TV throughout the day, with evening updates at 7 pm presented live in most states by the respective state news presenters.
 Bulletins focus strongly on issues of state relevance, with a greater inclusion of national and international news items than are found in the news bulletins of commercial broadcasters.
 A national financial bulletin is presented on weeknights by Alan Kohler in Melbourne.
-The ABC's Ultimo studios produces the 8:30 pm weeknight update presented by Karina Carvalho.
+The ABC's Ultimo studios produces the 8:30 pm weeknight update presented by Joe O'Brien.

-News Breakfast is broadcast on weekdays from 6 am – 9 am on ABC TV and the ABC News channel from ABC's Melbourne studio and is presented by Michael Rowland and Lisa Millar, sport presenter Tony Armstrong and weather presenter Nate Byrne.
+News Breakfast is broadcast on weekdays from 6 am – 9 am on ABC TV and the ABC News channel from ABC's Melbourne studio and is presented by James Glenday and Bridget Brennan, news presenter Emma Rebellato, sport presenter Catherine Murphy and weather presenter Nate Byrne.
 The program is also shown online and on ABC Australia in the Asia Pacific region.

 Weekend Breakfast is broadcast on weekends from 7 am – 11 am on ABC TV and the ABC News channel from ABC's main national news studio in Sydney at Ultimo and is presented by Johanna Nicholson and Fauziah Ibrahim.

-ABC News Mornings is presented by Joe O'Brien from the ABC's main national news studio in Sydney at Ultimo, and airs weekdays at 9 am on ABC TV and on the ABC News channel.
-Sport is presented by Tony Armstrong and weather is presented by Nate Byrne, both from the Melbourne studios.
+ABC News Mornings is presented by Gemma Veness and Dan Bourchier (from the ABC's Parramatta Studio in Parramatta, Western Sydney) and airs weekdays at 9 am on ABC TV and on the ABC News channel.
+Sport is presented by Catherine Murphy and weather is presented by Nate Byrne, both from the Melbourne studios.

-ABC News at Noon (launched in February 2005 to replace the less successful Midday News and Business, preceded in turn by the long-running World at Noon) is presented by Ros Childs (weekdays) and Miriam Corowa (weekends) from the ABC's main national news studio in the Sydney suburb of Ultimo, and airs on ABC TV and ABC News channel in each Australian state and territory at midday Australian Eastern Standard/Daylight Time.
+ABC News at Noon (launched in February 2005 to replace the less successful Midday News and Business, preceded in turn by the long-running World at Noon) is presented by Ros Childs (weekdays) and Dan Bourchier (weekends) from the ABC's main national news studio in the Sydney suburb of Ultimo, and airs on ABC TV and ABC News channel in each Australian state and territory at midday Australian Eastern Standard/Daylight Time.
 A separate edition of the bulletin is produced for Western Australia two to three hours after the original broadcast, as the time delay was deemed too long to remain up-to-date.

-7.30 is presented by Sarah Ferguson from the ABC's main national news studio in Ultimo, Sydney on ABC TV at 7:30 pm, weeknights.
+7.30 is presented by Sarah Ferguson from the ABC's main national news studio in Parramatta, Sydney, on ABC TV at 7:30 pm, weeknights.
 However, when a big state political event happens, the national program can be pre-empted by the local edition.